scicloj/scicloj.github.io/content/en/docs/resources/video.md

 ## Public sessions of dev & study groups

+### ds4clj
+As of Fall 2022, the planned Data Science for Clojure devs course is delayed.
+Occaionally, we have ad-hoc exploration or prep meetings.
+Some recordings are shared publicly.
+- [Sep 10th, 2022](https://www.youtube.com/watch?v=X3Ilr74o6KQ) - NLP in Clojure Session 1

 ### data-recur
 In the data-recur group, Clojure devs are sharing updates and collaborating on tools & libraries of the emerging Clojure data stack.
 - [July 29th, 2022](https://www.youtube.com/watch?v=_M9CSPQEXZ8) - the first meeting: clojure.walk, community updates